Specialist in Land and Housing Development Strategies

-Charmae Pyl Wissink-Nercua is an urban management and development expert specializing in land and housing development strategies with more than 15 years of professional experience in the field.
+Charmae Pyl Wissink-Nercua is a Land and Housing Development Strategies expert with more than 15 years of professional experience in the field.
 Charmae obtained her MSc on Urban Management and Development with a specialization on Housing and Land Development strategies at IHS in 2009.

 Before joining IHS in 2013, she worked for local government organizations (Cebu City Government, Philippines), non-government organization (FORGE, Inc, Cebu City, Philippines) and Kaabag sa Sugbo (Cebu City, Philippines), national governments (National Anti-Poverty Commission, Philippines and National Housing Directorate in East Timor) focusing on housing & land issues, participatory governance, participatory community development and urban poverty reduction programs.